BUDGET SERIES PART THREE / 5 WAYS TO MAXIMISE YOUR SHOOT BUDGET

 Here are five ways to save your hard earned mulla if you find yourself on a tight budget:

 1. Commit to multiple shoots upfront to get a reduced overall rate

-Many photographers will have a standard rate but then offer a discounted rate if you commit to more than one shoot over a period of time.
+Many photographers will have a standard rate but then offer a discount if you commit to more than one shoot over a specified period of time.
 So if you expect you will need another couple of shoots over the coming months, ask about a discounted rate or try and negotiate with your photographer.

 2. Plan your shoot appropriately to avoid having to cater

 Scheduling a shoot between meal times and under four hours in length means you won't be expected to provide catering for the shoot team, however a couple of coffees or some cookies never goes astray to keep energy levels high!

 3. Book models who can do their own hair and make up

 If you're using a model for your shoot, hair and makeup can be one of those costs that you're really keen to avoid.
 Some models are happy to do their own hair and make up, just check before booking them and ensure you give a solid brief on the look you are going for.